ideo/audio_transcription/google_cloud_instructions.md

 4. Under the "Service Account" drop down, select "New Service Account."
 5. Give it a name.
 Under "Select a Role," choose "Project" -> "Owner."
 6. Create and download a JSON key.
-7. Save it in a secure location, then add the folloing like to your `.bash_profile` file:
+7. Save it in a secure location, then add the following like to your `.bash_profile` file:
 	`GOOGLE_APPLICATION_CREDENTIALS="path/to/secure/location/service_account_key.json"`
 	Note: Keep this key private.
 Do not upload this key to GitHub.